Ryuhotti/ADK-Wallet-V2.3-AM-API/README.md

-# adkwallet-gui - Desktop Wallet for ADK ( mainnet v2.3 2023 release )
+Desktop Wallet for ADK ( mainnet v2.3 2023 release ) with Aidos Market API Integration

 <b>adkwallet-gui</b> is the desktop wallet for ADK / v2.3 mainnet - 2023 release